-7 Salesforce certifications that will advance your career
+Salesforce certification: Your guide to a lucrative Salesforce career

 Once you have achieved the prerequisites, you will be qualified to take the Salesforce Certified Technical Architect Certification Review Board Exam.
 To pass this exam, you'll be required to design a recommended architecture solution based on a fictional client and hypothetical customer requirements.
 You will be asked to explain and justify why and how you built your solution.

-There are two tiers in this certification: Salesforce Certified Platform Developer I and Salesforce Certified Platform Developer II.
-These credentials are for professionals with knowledge, skills and experience building custom declarative and programmatic applications on the Force.com platform, according to Salesforce.
+There are three tiers for the Salesforce Certified Developer certification: Salesforce Certified Commerce Cloud Digital Developer, Salesforce Certified Platform Developer I, and Salesforce Certified Platform Developer II.
+These credentials are for professionals with knowledge, skills and experience in using the Commerce Cloud Digital to develop an e-commerce solutions or in building custom declarative and programmatic applications on the Force.com platform, according to Salesforce.

 Salesforce Certified Platform Developer I